PeterPeev28/PeterPeev28/README.md

 - 👋 Hi, I’m Peter Peev
 - ⌚ I'm currently working as a Junior Software Engineer
-- 👀 I’m interested in Java, Javascript, React and Rust just to name a few
+- 👀 I’m interested in Java, Javascript, C/C++ and Rust just to name a few
 - 🌱 I’m currently learning the languages mentioned above
 - 📫 How to reach me - peterpeev28@gmail.com